 Formally the FSB, The Financial Sector Conduct Authority (FSCA) is the regulator in South African.
 Regulated FSCA firms have a valid Authorised Financial Service Providers (FSP) licence.
 You view the leading South African FSP licence brokers.

-The Monetary Authority Of Singapore (MAS) is the local regulator.
-Regulated firms will have a company regulation number relevant for contract for differences trading.
+The Monetary Authority of Singapore (MAS) is the local regulator.
+Regulated brokers will have a company regulation number relevant for a contract for differences trading.
 You can view our top accounts for Singapore traders.

-Other regulators were considered such as the Cyrus Securities And Exchange Commission (CySEC).
-The same is the case for brokers including Global Prime, XTB, OANDA, easyMarkets, FP Markets and eToro and platforms such as NinjaTrader.
+Other regulators were considered such as the Cyprus Securities and Exchange Commission (CySEC).
+The same is the case for brokers including Global Prime, XTB, OANDA, easyMarkets, FP Markets and eToro.
+We also considered features such as leverage and trading platforms like NinjaTrader.
 This page was not designed for USA trader who may require a broker with the National Futures Association (NFA) or the CFTC.
 Learn more about selecting a CFD provider with our choosing article.

 You can also view pages for other countries including:

 Justin Grossbard has been investing for the past 20 years and writing for the past 10.
 He co-founded Compare Forex Brokers in 2014 after working with the foreign exchange trading industry for several years.
 He also founded a number of FinTech and digital startups including Innovate Online and SMS Comparison.
 Justin holds a Masters Degree and an Honours in Commerce from Monash University.
 He and his wife Paula live in Melbourne, Australia with his son and Siberian cat.
 In his spare time, he watches Australian Rules Football and invests on global markets.